International Haiku Poetry Day 2024

 Origin of Haiku Poetry Day

-Though the origin of haiku can be traced back to the 1800s when a famous Japanese poet namely Masako Shiki published a ‘Hokku’, which was later dubbed a ‘Haiku’.
+The origin of haiku can be traced back to the 1800s.
+This was the time when a famous Japanese poet namely Masako Shiki published a ‘Hokku’, later dubbed a ‘Haiku’.
 It was subsequently developed into an autonomous art form, by renowned names such as Ueshima Onitsuka and Matsuo Bash.
 Now how do we travel from that to a day in celebration of the poetry form, that is, Haiku Poetry Day?
 Well, this day was registered in 2007, by Sari Granstaff.
 And it was later implemented as a project in 2012, by The Haiku Foundation.
 It’s now celebrated every year on April 17, holding many types of events together.

 Also Read: World Art Day 2023